Quannguyen-0512/Edu-Drone-/README.md

 The target dropdown showed NOT FOUND, no auto-detection.
 I looked up the exact part printed on the ESC, a Flywoo GOKU G55M 128K 3-6S 55A, and cross-referenced it against AM32's firmware source on GitHub, the targets.h file, to find the right target manually.

 I found a GitHub issue on INAV describing a bug where the flight controller blocks passthrough writes to the ESC, which matched what I was seeing.
 I backed up the entire INAV configuration first with the CLI diff all command, gyro and accelerometer calibration, PID profiles, the mixer, pin profiles, so I could restore everything exactly no matter what happened next.
-Then I flashed Betaflight onto the FC to isolate the variable, confirming the target as GEPRC_TAKER_H743.
+Then I flashed Betaflight onto the FC.

 Flashing the ESC through Betaflight produced the exact same stuck-at-Sending result.
 ![AM32 Configurator console showing the ACK_D_GENERAL_ERROR log, all four ESCs stuck in Bootloader status](images/am32-bootloader-error.png)

-I decided to stop experimenting on the main board while it still worked, and went looking through what I already had.
+I decided to stop experimenting on this ESC, and went looking through what I had left.
 I found a spare GEPRC 4-in-1 board I'd set aside, which had a single unrelated bad XT60 solder joint from earlier.

 I managed to resolder a spare GEPRC ESC, and verified it with a smoke stopper and a multimeter across the XT60 pads.
 But I'd put all my attention on the big XT60 pad and soldered the motor wires more carelessly, figuring a smaller pad meant no risk of a cold joint.
 The cold joint was hidden inside, looking fine from the outside, and a static continuity test didn't catch it.
 When I pushed the throttle to max to test the motors, the strong vibration snapped the wire loose from the joint, causing a short and burning the circuit.